kwladyka/form-validator-cljs/README.md

 Tutorial with examples for branch `master`.

-## Examples
+## Output

 Output of this branch is saved to https://kwladyka.github.io/form-validator-cljs/

-Look into `src` of this branch to see real examples.

 ## Developing

-Be sure you have this directories, which are branches from repository.
+Be sure you have this directories, which are branches from this repository.

 ```bash
 mkdir form-validator-cljs